 II.
 Method of Collection

-Type of Review: Regular submission, Request for an Extension, without Change, of a Currently Approved Collection.
+Type of Review: Regular submission, Request for a Revision of a Currently Approved Collection.

 Estimated Total Annual Cost to Public: $0.
 (This is not the cost of respondents' time, but the indirect costs respondents may incur for such things as purchases of specialized software or hardware needed to report, or expenditures for accounting or records maintenance services required specifically by the collection.)

 Legal Authority: Title 13 U.S.C., Sections 8(b), 131 and 182; Title 42, U.S.C.
 Sections 1861-76 (National Science Foundation Act of 1950, as amended).